zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 ```

-As defined by the **pragma** statement `#pragma` vertex name and #pragma fragment name, you can choose any function in the shader to serve as the vertex or fragment shader, but they need to conform to some requirements, which we’ll list in later chapters.
-Now you’re going to become more familiar with editing by making this shader live up to its name of **FlatShader**.
+As defined by the **pragma** statement `#pragma` vertex name and `#pragma` fragment name, you could choose any function in the shader to serve as the vertex or fragment shader.

-### Shader Editing
+## Shader Editing

 In order to get used to shader editing, we’ll start by making some simple edits and getting rid of code that does not contribute to the final result.
 From White to Red.
 We’re going to change the final color of the mesh to be red.
-Double-click on the shader file, and  MonoDevelop (or Visual Studio, depending on your preferences) should open the file for you.
-It should show the file with syntax coloring, which will make it much easier to read.
-Let’s think about—what is the bare minimum we can do to make this shader output red—and then we’ll clean up the code that will become unused.
-If you think about the rendering pipeline, which we went through in Chapter 1, you’ll realize that if you hardcode the color you want at the end of the fragment function, where it returns col, you’ll basically overwrite any other calculation done up to then.
 The code shows you how to do this.

 ```csharp
 fixed4 frag (v2f i) : SV_Target